dario-digregorio/flutter_github_actions/README.md

 And that's it!
 You've now set up a CI/CD pipeline for your Flutter app using Fastlane and GitHub Actions.
 This setup will automatically build and deploy your app to the AppStore and PlayStore.
 You've also automated the versioning, tagging and releasing process with GitHub Actions.
 Time to kick back, relax, and let automation handle the repetitive tasks.

+### About the Author
+#### Dario Digregorio - Senior Flutter Developer
+Dario is a passionate and innovative Senior Flutter Developer at [NTT Data](https://de.nttdata.com/) with a keen interest in crafting seamless user experiences using cutting-edge technology.
+You can find him on [LinkedIn](https://www.linkedin.com/in/dario-digregorio-064696241/) and [GitHub](https://github.com/dario-digregorio).